On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Equivalent conjectures

 \subsection{Equivalence of conjectures}

-In this section we assume $X$ to be a smooth dagger variety over $C$ such that $H^i_{\rm dR}(X/\B^+_{\dr})$ is (free) of finite rank over $\bdr^+$ for all $i$ (for example, $X$ could be quasi-compact, or the interior of a quasi-compact, or the analytification of an algebraic variety, see Corollary~\ref{ALG1.1}).
+In this section we assume $X$ to be a smooth dagger variety over $C$ such that $H^i_{\rm dR}(X/\B^+_{\dr})$ is (free) of finite rank over $\bdr^+$ for all $i$ (for example, $X$ could be quasi-compact, or a naive interior\footnote{See \cite[proof of Cor.
+3.6]{CN4} for a precise definition.} of a quasi-compact, or the analytification of an algebraic variety).
+We call such varieties {\em small}.
 Conjectures~\ref{quasi1}, \ref{quasi7.1}, \ref{pos1}, and~\ref{quasi10} make sense in this, slightly more general, set-up.